Causal inference with recurrent and competing events: Counterfactual estimands

 A treatment decomposition satisfies strong $A_Y$ partial isolation if

-Under strong $A_Y$ partial isolation, Eq.~\ref{eq:sep_effect_aY} captures \emph{only} treatment effects on the recurrent event not via treatment effects on competing events, and is therefore a direct effect.
-In our example on treatment discontinuation, strong $A_Y$ partial isolation likely fails, as syncope may increase the risk of death via injurious falls.
-Therefore, Eq.~\ref{eq:sep_effect_aY} also captures effects of $A_Y$ on $Y_k$ via $\overline{D}_k$, and therefore cannot be interpreted as a direct effect outside of $\overline{D}_k$.
-A brief account of how to interpret the separable effects as direct and indirect effects under isolation conditions is given in Appendix~\ref{sec:app_isolation}, and is discussed in detail for the competing risks setting in~\citet{stensrud_generalized_2021}.
+Under strong $A_Y$ partial isolation, (\ref{eq:sep_effect_aY}) captures \emph{only} treatment effects on the recurrent event not via treatment effects on competing events, and is therefore a direct effect.
+In our example on blood pressure treatment, strong $A_Y$ partial isolation likely fails, as acute kidney injury may in and of itself increase the risk of death, and therefore effects through the path $A_Y\rightarrow Y_j \rightarrow D_{k>j}$ cannot be ruled out.

+Consequently, (\ref{eq:sep_effect_aY}) also captures effects of $A_Y$ on $Y_k$ via $\overline{D}_k$, and therefore cannot be interpreted as a direct effect outside of $\overline{D}_k$.